The C*-algebra of a minimal homeomorphism of zero mean dimension: Introduction

-Moreover, the tensor product of the C*-algebras of two arbitrary minimal homeomorphisms (without any assumption on the mean dimension) is Jiang-Su stable: \begin{thm-nocount} Let $(X_1, \sigma_1)$ and $(X_2, \sigma_2)$ be minimal dynamical systems, where $X_1$ and $X_2$ are infinite compact metrizable spaces.
+The proof of the main theorem also shows that the tensor product of the C*-algebras of two arbitrary minimal homeomorphisms (without any assumption on the mean dimension) is, perhaps surprisingly, always Jiang-Su stable: \begin{thm-nocount} Let $(X_1, \sigma_1)$ and $(X_2, \sigma_2)$ be minimal dynamical systems, where $X_1$ and $X_2$ are infinite compact metrizable spaces.
 Consider the C*-algebras Then \end{thm-nocount}

+Again, with the recent classification results referred to above, this implies that $A_1\otimes A_2$ is always a classifiable C*-algebra.